w3c/i18n-drafts/articles/proper-lang-neg/index.md

 Language negotiation is the mechanism by which a server selects the best version of a page based on the client’s `Accept-Language` header.
 It is a concept of the HTTP protocol.
 As noted in [When to use language negotiation](https://www.w3.org/International/questions/qa-when-lang-neg), the short answer to "when to use language negotiation" is *always*.
 However, the long answer is *always, but never alone.*

-While language negotiation significantly improves user experience (UX) by automatically serving content in a user's preferred language, it presents critical challenges for search engine optimization (SEO) and discoverability.
+While language negotiation significantly improves user experience by automatically serving content in a user's preferred language, it presents critical challenges for search engine optimization (SEO) and discoverability.
 To implement this correctly, authors must adopt a hybrid strategy that balances user convenience with crawler accessibility.

 This article is a guide for properly implementing language negotiation.